Monday, March 30, 2009

 Alegro Spanish Street Food, Clark Quay

-I was initially informed about the existence of this place (3D River Valley Road, #01-13 Clarke Quay) from a Spanish fair at Isetan some time back when I purchased one of their borcadillo de Serrano and was handed a name card.
-I recall being quite impressed with the sandwich down at the fair and decided to give this supposedly street food kiosk a try.
+I was initially alerted of this place (3D River Valley Road, #01-13 Clarke Quay) from a Spanish fair at Isetan some time back when I purchased one of their borcadillo de Serrano and was handed a business card.
+I recalled being quite impressed with the sandwich down at the fair and decided to give this supposedly street food kiosk a try.
 I didn't expect to be underwhelmed by the selection of what they had to offer.
 Apart from the borcadillos with the jamon Serrano and chorizos, I was hard pressed to find something else of interest and had to settle for just that.
-In the end, the former sandwich didn't taste as good as I remembered it from the fair in this dense baguette and the latter came across as rather pricey for a sandwich with what, 3 thin slices of chorizo and some tomatoes?
-Granted that the flavor permeated through the thick bread and carried across somewhat, the subtleties of the taste was mostly lost on me tonight.
+In the end, the sandwich didn't taste as good as I remembered it from the fair and came across as rather pricey for a sandwich with what, 3 thin slices of chorizo and some tomatoes?
+The subtleties of their flavours was mostly lost on me tonight.
 Even the churros didn't quite feel like the other time.

 I doubt I'll ever return if that's all there is and I'm pretty sure this is a poor showcase, if any, of Spanish street food.
 By that, I refer to both the variety and the quality.
 I can always get fried calamari and french fries elsewhere.